Mean-Field Liquidation Games with Market Drop-out: The Model

-is in fact the ``correct'' Hamiltonian for player $i$'s optimization problem in the $N$-player game.
-Assuming that this is in fact true, and taking partial derivatives with respect to $X^i$ and $\xi^i$, we obtain the candidate best response strategy
+resulting from an application of the standard stochastic maximum principle without absorption constraint} is the correct Hamiltonian for player $i$'s optimization problem in the $N$-player game {on the time interval $[0,\tau^i]$.\footnote{Intuitively, once an optimal liquidation time has been identified, there is no need to differentiate it.}} Assuming that this is in fact true, taking partial derivatives with respect to $X^i$ and $\xi^i$, {and still taking the liquidation constraint into account,} we expect to obtain the candidate best response strategy

-in terms of the solution to a system of fully coupled systems of forward-backward differential equations
+in terms of the solution to a system of $N$ fully coupled systems of forward-backward differential equations

 Solving these systems simultaneously for all players is challenging, due to the dependence on the endogenous absorption times.
-Our idea is to consider instead - for any $\delta \in [0,1]$, any initial position $x \in \bR$, aggregate trading rate $\mu$ and candidate liquidation time $\tau_\mu(x)$ - the auxiliary forward-backward system
+Our idea is to consider instead - for any $\delta \in [0,1]$, any initial position $x \in \bR$, aggregate trading rate $\mu$ and candidate absorption time $\tau_\mu(x)$ - the auxiliary forward-backward system

 For $\delta=\frac{1}{N}$ this system corresponds to the system \eqref{eq:XY-i} where the aggregate trading rate $\overline\xi^N$ in the co-state equation is replaced by a generic trading rate $\mu$.
 For $\delta=0$ the system reduces to the corresponding system for the MFG where $N=\infty$ and the term $ \frac{\kappa_t}{N}X_t$ drops out of the equation.